Page: (fri)FRI architecture, Next:

 (append) operations, and deletes the rule at the same time.
 It

-does its job by reference, which for long strings speeds up
+operates by reference, which for long strings speeds up

 execution.